erthward/geonomics/README.rst

 attribution, under the MIT License.
 Should you have any questons or concerns, please feel free to get in touch! (drew.hart <at> berkeley <dot> edu)

+Should you use Geonomics for research, education, or any other purpose, please cite as:

+       Terasaki Hart, D.E., Bishop, A.P., Wang, I.J.
+2021.
+Geonomics:
+       forward-time, spatially explicit, and arbitrarily complex
+       landscape genomic simulations.
+Manuscript submitted for publication.

 -------------------------------------------------------

 Disclaimer